How the Waves Destroyed the SS American Star

 A rather determined Thailand company made a surprise offer on the SS Alferdoss for $2 million.
 Their mission was to return a vessel to its original 1940s glory and use her a permanent luxury hotel in Thailand.
 As the ship's interior still remained unaltered from those days, it was the perfect choice for this project.
 Renamed SS American Star, she was prepped for towing to Thailand.

-Disaster strikes during the journey.
-Storms kept snapped the SS American Star's tow lines.
-The first time, the towers were able to recapture the ship but the second time they snapped was terminal.
+Disaster struck during the journey.
+Storms and heavy seas kept snapped the SS American Star's tow lines.
+The first time, the towers were able to recapture the ship but the second time was terminal.
 The vessel ran aground on the rocky shore of Fuerteventura Island.
-The angle and conditions of the beaching rendered salvage impossible.
-The ship was declared a total loss.
+The angle and conditions of the beaching rendered salvage impossible and the ship was declared a total loss by the insurance company.

 1995 - 2006: Ten Year Wreck

 It was the biggest news story on Fuerteventura Island, the beaching of the SS American Star, former luxury ocean liner, and cruise ship.
 Within 48 hours of the grounding, the relentless pounding of the waves had snapped the ship clean in two.
 The waves weren't the only enemy to the once mighty liner now, the locals pillaged the wreck for anything and everything they could grab.
-Her once magnificent and untouched interiors stripped to the bare metal.
+Her once magnificent and untouched interiors stripped to the bare metal and then some.